Upper East Side Neighborhood Review - Manhattan Moving Guide 2024

 From upscale eateries to cozy coffee shops, the Upper East Side offers a wide variety of cuisine and atmosphere that can cater to any palate or preference.

-Many world-class chefs have opened their own restaurants in this neighborhood, offering unique dishes that are sure to please even the most discerning diner.
+Many world-class chefs have opened restaurants in this neighborhood, offering unique dishes to please even the most discerning diner.

 The Upper East Side has established itself as the place in the city to find the best fresh fish, particularly sushi.